-In accordance with the University's campus closures, Libraries has suspended the availability of print reserves this fall due to COVID-19.
+In accordance with the University's campus closures, Libraries has suspended the availability of print reserves due to COVID-19.

 The process of considering alternative resources and/or new access models to course materials can be a daunting task.
 The Libraries are here to help!
 Our Pepperdine librarians are available to work closely with you to:

 Q: Why is the library suspending print reserves for our students?

-With the safety of our students and library staff in mind, we will be suspending our print reserves this fall due to COVID-19.
+With the safety of our students and library staff in mind, we will be suspending our print reserves due to COVID-19.
 The very nature of our print reserves pose a problem because they are high touch and high use items.
 We understand this is not only an inconvenience to everyone but may disrupt students’ access to assigned course materials; however, we must prioritize the health of our community and work to prevent the spread of the virus.

 Q: Why can’t the library just subscribe to VitalSource and/or RedShelf for e-textbooks?